 30.11.–1.12.
 Slush, the leading technology event for growth-oriented entrepreneurs and venture capital investors in Europe, will grow as a globally important forum in Finland’s centenary year 2017.

-Helsinki Ice Challenge: jubilee match Jokerit vs. SKA on 2.12.
+2.12. at 5 pm.
+Helsinki Ice Challenge: jubilee match Jokerit vs. SKA.
 Helsinki Ice Challenge celebrates Finland’s 100th anniversary as an independent state and IFK’s 120th and Jokerit’s 50th anniversaries.
 Helsinki’s ice hockey team Jokerit celebrates its 50th anniversary with a match against Saint Petersburg’s SKA.
 The match is played in an outdoor ice arena in Kaisaniemi, Helsinki.

-Parliament’s jubilee session on 5.12. at 12 pm.
-Parliament’s centenary year climaxes into jubilee session.
+5.12. at 12 pm.
+Parliament’s jubilee session.
+Parliament’s centenary year climaxes into a jubilee session.

-Have a coffee break in honour of the 100-year-old on 5.12. at 2 pm.
+5.12. at 2 pm.
+Have a coffee break in honour of the 100-year-old.
 Work places, companies, and communities are encouraged to organise a blue and white coffee break for employees, customers, or friends on Independence Day Eve, Tuesday 5 December at 2 pm.
 If the afternoon coffee break doesn’t fit your schedule, you can arrange the coffee break at any other time on that day.
 The shared moment matters the most.

-Finland’s Independence Day celebration for children on 5.12.
+5.12.
+Finland’s Independence Day celebration for children.
 National Finland’s Independence Day celebration for children is organised at the House of the Estates in Helsinki and hosted by the Prime Minister Juha Sipilä.
 Over 600 children, two from each Finnish county, have been invited to celebrate 100-year-old Finland.